×

 • Tariffs > Tariff rate > Applied > Weighted mean > Primary products: Weighted mean applied tariff is the average of effectively applied rates weighted by the product import shares corresponding to each partner country.
 Data are classified using the Harmonized System of trade at the six- or eight-digit level.
 Tariff line data were matched to Standard International Trade Classification (SITC) revision 3 codes to define commodity groups and import weights.
 To the extent possible, specific rates have been converted to their ad valorem equivalent rates and have been included in the calculation of weighted mean tariffs.
 Import weights were calculated using the United Nations Statistics Division's Commodity Trade (Comtrade) database.
 Effectively applied tariff rates at the six- and eight-digit product level are averaged for products in each commodity group.
 When the effectively applied rate is unavailable, the most favored nation rate is used instead.
 Primary products are commodities classified in SITC revision 3 sections 0-4 plus division 68 (nonferrous metals)."

-• Exports > Travel services > % of commercial service > Exports: Travel services (% of commercial service exports) covers goods and services acquired from an economy by travelers in that economy for their own use during visits of less than one year for business or personal purposes.
-Travel services include the goods and services consumed by travelers, such as lodging and meals and transport (within the economy visited)."
+• Imports > Travel services > % of commercial service imports: Travel services (% of commercial service imports) covers goods and services acquired from an economy by travelers in that economy for their own use during visits of less than one year for business or personal purposes.
+Travel services include the goods and services consumed by travelers, such as lodging, meals, and transport (within the economy visited)."

-• Imports > Goods and services as % of GDP: Imports of goods and services represent the value of all goods and other market services received from the rest of the world.
+• Exports > Goods and services > Current LCU: Exports of goods and services represent the value of all goods and other market services provided to the rest of the world.
 They include the value of merchandise, freight, insurance, transport, travel, royalties, license fees, and other services, such as communication, construction, financial, information, business, personal, and government services.
 They exclude labor and property income (formerly called factor services) as well as transfer payments.
+Data are in current local currency.

 • Exports > Commodities: A rank ordering of exported products starting with the most important; it sometimes includes the percent of total dollar value.